sudmon200/netflix-clone/README.md

 Known Issues:
 1. click on two or more poster in different genres/collection row loads multiple YouTube players
 2. YouTube height for mobile on Hero Banner
-3. add test cases/ configuarability
+3. Add test cases/ configuarability

 #### Demo